-Kevin is a dispute resolution lawyer specialising in Australian media law.
+Kevin is a dispute resolution lawyer specialising in media law.

-He advises media and technology companies in relation to defamation, privacy, legislative restrictions, broadcast regulation, copyright, contractual matters and trade practices.
+He advises leading media and technology companies in relation to defamation, privacy, legislative restrictions, broadcast regulation, copyright, contractual matters and consumer issues.
 He advises on general commercial litigation matters in various courts and tribunals.